ekbann/rpi-cluster/README.md

 Bash script to automatically configure a cluster of fresh Raspberry Pi OS Lite nodes.
 Based on https://dev.to/awwsmm/building-a-raspberry-pi-hadoop-spark-cluster-8b2

-If using x86 Debian netinst, install as follows:
+If using x86 Debian netinst, install each node as follows:

       install using "raspberrypi" as hostname
       add user "pi" with password "raspberry"